mayarichman/gvirtucio.github.io/about.md

 I started with my photography hobby in 2012.
 I mostly shoot street, candid, landscape, cityscape or whatever I feel like capturing.

 My very first camera was the Sony Nex-5R with the 16-50mm kit lens.
 I then bought a Canon FD 50mm 1.4 SSC, and I simply fell in love with it.
-This started craving for manual lenses.
+This started my craving for manual lenses.

 Manual lenses I had: